 SELECT …. ( MAIN QUERY )

-Common Table Expression is defined using WITH clause, there can be more than one CTEs defined in one SQL statement separate by commas.
-Postgres doesn’t allow to have more than one WITH statement in one query.
+Common Table Expression is defined using the WITH clause; there can be more than one CTE defined in one SQL statement, separated by commas.
+Postgres doesn’t allow you to have more than one WITH statement in one query.

 WITH cte_name (column_names, … ) AS (